PyconUK/ConferenceScheduler/docs/howtos/define_a_conference.rst

 And now, we can use the data we have defined to create instances of :code:`conference_scheduler.resources.Slot`.
-A :code:`Slot` instance represents a time and a place into which and event can be scheduled.
+A :code:`Slot` instance represents a time and a place into which an event can be scheduled.
 We'll combine the :code:`slot_times` dictionary with the :code:`days` list and the :code:`venues` dictionary to give us all the possible combinations.